 What Does a Day at Work Look Like for A BlueSprig BCBA?

 BlueSprig is on a mission to change the world for children with autism, and it all starts at the heart of our company: our team members.
 It is important that we provide an environment where we are helping clients while supporting our team along the way.
-We provide our employees with career advancement, free internal continuing education units (CEUs) and continuous learning opportunities through our award-winning training program!
-We also emphasize the importance of work-life balance in our centers by encouraging the use of generous PTO benefits, volunteer PTO days, motivating staff to prioritize health and self-care, manageable caseloads with a consistent emphasis on clinical quality and employee support, break time, and encouraging staff to make time for their loved ones.
+We provide our employees with opportunities for career advancement, free internal continuing education units (CEUs) and continuous learning opportunities through our award-winning training program!
+We also emphasize the importance of work-life balance in our centers by encouraging the use of generous PTO benefits and volunteer PTO days, motivating staff to prioritize their own health and self-care, manageable caseloads with a consistent emphasis on clinical quality and employee support, break time, and encouraging staff to make time for their loved ones.
 With all of those things in mind, let’s take a walk through a day in the life of a BlueSprig BCBA!

 Initial and Ongoing Learning at BlueSprig

 As a BCBA at BlueSprig, there are many opportunities for learning and growth, both professionally and personally.
-Upon onboarding, BCBAs will learn about time management, how to onboard clients, and participate in a 4-week course to ensure they feel prepared and confident with their transition into their role.
-This 4-week new hire training uses a blended approach to learning and includes formal, social, and self-directed learning via e-learning, in-person training, webinar training, and hands-on practice.
-The development continues within their center for 3 to 6 months following an individualized training plan.
+Upon onboarding, BCBAs participate in a 4-week new hire training course to ensure they feel prepared and confident with their transition into their role.

 We also provide over 100 CEUs for BCBAs and BCaBAs!
 This allows our staff to gain knowledge from industry professionals while also learning through experience and mentorships from other local and national BlueSprig BCBAs before they embark on their first day in the life of a BCBA.